ewolff/microservice/docker-vagrant/README.md

 - If you wantt login to the VM, please use `vagrant ssh`.
 - If you update the code, you need to rebuild it and then do a new provisioning using `vagrant provision` .
 Then the Docker containers in the Vagrant VM will be rebuild.

+The following ports will be used on `localhost` :

+- 18080 for the web application
+- 18761 for Eureka
+- 18989 for the Turbine server